joshbrew/AcyclicGraph.js/README.md

         animate:false, //true or false
         loop:undefined, //milliseconds or false
-        tag:undefined, //generated if not specified, or use to get another node by tag instead of generating a new one input:undefined,// can set on the attribute etc graph:undefined, //parent AcyclicGraph instance, can set manually or via enclosing acyclic-graph div node:undefined, //GraphNode instance, can set manually or as a string to grab a node by tag (or use tag) }; //can specify properties of the element which can be subscribed to for changes.
+        tag:undefined, //generated if not specified, or use to get another node by tag instead of generating a new one }; //can specify properties of the element which can be subscribed to for changes.

 let node = new GraphNode(props, parentNode, graph);